-This Sausage ball recipe is made with flour and no Bisquick.
+This non greasy sausage ball recipe is made with flour and no Bisquick.
 They’re a classic favorite at our house.
 Less greasy than the traditional recipe making them perfect for game days, brunch, and holiday get togethers.

 The Bisquick recipe for sausage balls was on the back of the box of Bisquick when I was growing up.
 My mom used Bisquick for everything.
 I don’t really like the idea of using processed foods if I can avoid it, so I recreated a sausage ball recipe without Bisquick.

 We were all thrilled with the results.
 Using flour with a little butter instead of shortening made the same delicious sausage balls but they were less greasy.
 I first tried baking them on a wire rack on a cookie sheet but you don’t need it; there was hardly any grease that dripped through.

 - They’re a tasty finger food appetizer that can be eaten hot or room temperature!